Beals-Cunningham/deere-api-updater/README.md

 ## Preview
 * Download with `git clone` or download the zip file.
 * Run with `php -S localhost:9000` and navigate to `localhost:9000`
-* Add an .env file to the directory - get from https://github.com/josephhansen-bcss , as it's not safe to upload (contains password in plain text)
+* Add an .env file to the directory - get from @josephhansen-bcss , it's not safe to upload (contains password in plain text)
     - USERNAME
     - PASSWORD
     - DATABASE